Raihantanzim/Food-Delivery-Analytics-and-Prediction/README.md

 Machine Learning coursework on a food delivery dataset (1,000 orders): EDA + K-Means clustering, delivery-time regression (Random Forest), and complaint prediction (Balanced Random Forest) using creation-time features only to avoid leakage.

-Food Delivery ML Coursework (COMP1816)
+Food Delivery Operation

-This repository contains my COMP1816 Machine Learning coursework using a historical food delivery dataset (1,000 orders; 18 columns).
+This repository contains my Machine Learning project using a historical food delivery dataset (1,000 orders; 18 columns).
 The work follows a leakage-safe setup by using only order creation-time information for prediction.

 Project goals